spikeydragoon/Cross-Ark-Chat/README.md

 * `ShowTribeLogsInChat` tells the bot to either show or hide tribe logs in chat. `true` is to show tribe logs in chat `false is to hide them.
 This only matters if you have show Tribe logs in Rcon enabled in your Ark Server Settings.
 This settings is mostly for people that wanted to have tribe logs in rcon however dont want it showing up in the bot.

 For Discord Version of Settings
+* `TribeID1` should be replaced with the tribes id that you want the bot to get logs for.
+* `00000` should be replaced with the DiscordChannel id the tribe is useing.
 * `DiscordChannelID` is the id of the channel you want the bot to send all the chat messages to and from.
 * `TribeLogsDiscordChannelID` is the id of the channel you want the bot to send tribe logs to if you have them enabled.
 Note this can be the same as the DiscordChannelID if you want both to show in same chat.
 * `prefix` is the tag you use in discord when sending commands.
 Example `d!` is used like `d!startchat`